How do I Obtain a Substitute Authorization?

 Iowa Teacher Preparation Program Participant

-Substitute Authorization Course is a 20-hour course addressing the four components required by the Iowa Board of Educational Examiners: Classroom Management, Strategies for Learning, Diversity, and Ethics.
+Substitute Authorization Course addresses the four components required by the Iowa Board of Educational Examiners: Classroom Management, Strategies for Learning, Diversity, and Ethics.

 Registration Fee: $100